kaonashig/KnashiDeauther/README.md

 Copyright
 =
-Kawaii Deauther is made with ❤️ by Kaonashi - Smert - 2019
+Knashi Deauther is made with ❤️ by Kaonashi - Smert - 2019

 ////